-If you are a personal development junkie like me, and you find a lot of value in Mindvalley’s courses like me, then (I think) you are going to love the Mindvalley Membership (formerly called the Mindvalley All Access Pass that Mindvalley has just released.
-I heard about it and before I even watched the masterclass I knew I was going to want it.
-I just wasn’t sure it was going to be as awesome as they promised, however after buying it, I can say that so far I’m pretty impressed!
+If you are a personal development junkie like me, and you find a lot of value in Mindvalley’s courses like me, then you are probably going to love the Mindvalley Membership (formerly called the Mindvalley All Access Pass).
+I heard about it being released, and before I even watched the masterclass I knew I was going to want it.
+I just wasn’t sure it was going to be as awesome as they promised; however, after buying it, I can say that so far I’m pretty impressed!
 Here’s my review of the Mindvalley Membership, along with my experience and thoughts.
 I tried to cover everything, but if you have any questions about Mindvalley or the membership, please ask in the comments below.

-I listened closely to Vishen talk about it at the end of his masterclass.
+I watched the masterclass.
+I listened closely to Vishen talk about the Mindvalley Membership at the end of his masterclass.
 I thought that there might be a catch.
 I thought maybe he would say you only get access to one quest per month.
 But instead, he said you can take one quest per day or two quests per day or whatever you want.

 Still, I waited until the full detailed page popped up about 10 minutes before the end of the masterclass and read it fully.

 I was blown away.
 And I STILL didn’t totally believe it.
-But the Quest All Access Pass comes with a 10-day refund when I first signed up (now it’s 15 days), so I wasn’t worried.
+But the Mindvalley Membership came with a 10-day refund when I first signed up (now it’s 15 days), so I wasn’t worried.
 If it wasn’t what I thought it was going to be, I would get a refund.

 By the way, Mindvalley now has a page where you can apply for your own refunds without the hassle of contacting support.
 That’s pretty cool and so much easier than sending emails back and forth.